 5. Provide a customisable budgeting tool

 A few decades ago, people aggregated their monthly expenses by manually writing down each transaction on a notepad.
 10 years ago, your bank customers probably followed their monthly spending by creating an Excel sheet that contained all their transactions.
 Perhaps even an estimation of upcoming expenses.
 This sheet could even include different categories for expenses – easily customisable in Excel.

-One would expect that by 2021, retail banks have developed a budgeting tool that does all this automatically.
+One would expect that by 2021, retail banks have developed a budgeting tool that does all this automatically using data aggregation.
 Except they haven’t.
 Even though 35% of global retail banks have a personal finance management functionality, most do not go further than a simple system, reports Deloitte.
 In fact, 83% do not have a function that allows customers to set financial goals.
 Additionally, a whopping 94% of global retail banks do not provide financial projections for their users, such as an average estimation of upcoming expenses.

 Implementing a customisable budgeting tool could help banks deliver much more value to customers than before.
 Deloitte also concludes that such a tool would function as a substantial driver of customer engagement while drastically improving the banking customer experience.